CyberArchitect777/hackathon1-hackstreetboys-staying-safe-online/README.md

 - Balsamiq (For wireframing)
 - Google Documents (For content consideration)
 - GitHub Projects (For project management)
-- ChatGPT (For name generation and content categorisation/inspiration)
+- ChatGPT (For name generation and content categorisation/inspiration/code advice)

 <a id="repository"></a>
 ## Repository and Project Board